 Here we provide an overview of common Doodle coat issues and review Doodle owner-recommended shampoos (and conditioners) with the aim of helping you make the best choice for you and your pup.

-- #6 Pick: Earthbath 2 in 1 Conditioning Shampoo.
+Earthbath 2-in-1 Conditioning Shampoo.
 Botanical fragrances, softens and detangles, exceptionally mild blend, and soap, sulfate, and paraben-free.

 Different Types of Labradoodle Shampoo